 Minimally Invasive Surgery

 Minimally invasive surgery uses techniques that minimize the amount and size of incisions made during the procedure.
-They are often considered safer than traditional surgeries due to less risk of complications.
-Lexington Podiatry offers some minimally invasive procedures in-office, while others may take place in a surgical center with our podiatric surgeon, Dr. Amy Barko.
+They are often considered safer than traditional surgeries due the decreased risk of complications.
+Lexington Podiatry offers some minimally invasive procedures in-office, while others may take place in a surgical center with one of our podiatric surgeons, Dr. Amy Barko or Dr. Michelle Hurless.